MithamoMorgan/Drive_Data_Analytics/Readme.md

 Exploratory data analysis was conducted to better understand the data and the relationship between variables.
 Here is [link](https://github.com/MithamoMorgan/Drive_Data_Analytics/blob/master/EDA_Descriptive.ipynb) to the EDA file.

+## Findings

+* The latest vehicle models tend to command higher price premiums when compared to older versions, reflecting advancements in technology, safety features, and design.

+* Comparative analysis indicates that modern vehicles generally feature larger engine displacements compared to their older counterparts.

+* A clear inverse relationship exist between engine size and vehicle cost, with more affordable vehicles typically having smaller engine displacements

+* All the vehicles manufactured in 2024 are foreign used and are more than KES 10M.
+This is a clear indication that there is a positive correlation between the age and price of the vehicle

+* Imported vehicles typically command higher prices than locally used kenyan vehicles.

 ## Dashboard:

 To interact with the dashboard, click the following [link](https://public.tableau.com/app/profile/morgan.murimi/viz/Book1_17295698513280/Dashboard?publish=yes).